Terraform ECS Fargate Example

 }

-we should now see an ECR repository with the name hello-world-ecs-example
+provider) you should see an ECR instance with the name of hello-world-ecs-example

 .